Firdaus Saiyadi

 Muhammad Firdaus bin Saiyadi (born 22 October 1996) is a Malaysian footballer who plays as a winger for Malaysia Super League club Penang.

 Club career

 Perak

 Firdaus made his senior debut after being promoted from the youth team in 2016.
 He has made 10 appearances in Malaysia Super League during his senior debut with Perak FC.

 In 2014, while playing for the youth team, he was sent to Australia to train with Newcastle Jets for 9 days.

+Kuala Lumpur City (Loan)

+On 12 January 2023, Firdaus joined Malaysia Super League club Kuala Lumpur City on a 6 months loans before returning to Perak FC on 25 July 2023.

+Penang

+On 9 June 2025, Firdaus signed for Malaysia Super League club Penang on free transfer as Penang looking to build up their teams.